-Once you have obtained the correct map for your facility:
+Once you have obtained the correct map for your facility EPA recommends that you follow the five steps below to determine the latitude and longitude of your facility:

-- Mark the location of your facility on the map with a point.
+- (1) Mark the location of your facility on the map with a point.
 If your facility is large, choose a point central to the production activities of the facility.
 If certain structures in your facility are represented on the map, mark one of the structures with a point. - (2) Construct a small rectangle around the point with fine pencil lines connecting the nearest 2.5' or 5' graticules.
 Graticules are intersections of latitude and longitude lines that are marked on the map edge, and appear as black crosses at four points in the interior of the map. - (3) Read and record the latitude and longitude (in degrees, minutes, and seconds) for the southeast corner of the small quadrangle drawn in step two.
-The latitude and longitude are printed at the edges of the map. - (4) To determine the increment of latitude above the latitude line recorded in step 3, position the map so that you face west;
+The latitude and longitude are printed at the edges of the map.

-- place the ruler in approximately a north-south alignment, with the "0" on the latitude line recorded in step 3 with the ruler edge intersecting the point.
+- (4) To determine the increment of latitude above the latitude line recorded in step 3, - position the map so that you face west; - place the ruler in approximately a north-south alignment, with the "0" on the latitude line recorded in step 3 with the ruler edge intersecting the point.